 October 6, 2020

-The move to remote work and education as a result of COVID has dramatically increased the use of cloud services for collaboration (e.g. Microsoft Teams, Zoom, Slack) and business services (e.g. Salesforce).
-Tech-savvy users may have also increased their use of Shadow IT tools to support efficiency and collaboration.
+The shift to hybrid and remote work environments has dramatically increased the use of cloud services for collaboration (e.g. Microsoft Teams, Zoom, Slack) and business services (e.g. Salesforce).
+Tech-savvy users may have also increased their use of shadow IT tools to support efficiency and collaboration.

 Shadow IT includes applications that are used without having passed IT processes to ensure security, functionality, and proper integration within the environment.
 These applications are generally installed by end-users and may range from personal email accounts used for business, file sharing tools (Dropbox and Google Drive), communication applications (Zoom, Skype), and other services not provided by official IT resources.

 Shadow IT can improve employee productivity and drive innovation by allowing the users directly trying to solve a business problem to identify a technology solution.
 It can also introduce serious security risks through data leaks, potential compliance violations, and more.
-In many cases, the biggest risk isn’t the hacker breach, but user error, not realizing they are disclosing or misusing data.
+In many cases, the biggest risk isn’t the hacker breach, but rather, user error due to employees not realizing they are disclosing or misusing data.